 How To Release Lower Back Trigger Points

-At this point you may be overwhelmed or have no clue what to do next.
-Look no further, I have taken care of the lower back trigger point fix for you.
+At this point, you may be overwhelmed by the strange muscles or have no clue what to do next.
+Look no further, we have taken care of the lower back trigger point fix for you.

-Allow me to introduce QL Claw - the only massage therapy tool designed specifically to release all 5 of these lower back pain inducing muscles.
+Allow me to introduce QL Claw - the only massage therapy tool designed specifically to release all 5 of the lower back pain-inducing muscles in this post.
 QL Claw is a deep tissue, trigger point release tool that you can use on yourself whenever and wherever you need it.
 Learn more about QL Claw and its magic on lower back trigger points below!

 Lower Back Trigger Points - Video Summary